RojJuan/dotfiles/README.md

 > git clone -b v2.0 https://github.com/NvChad/NvChad $ENV:USERPROFILE\AppData\Local\nvim --depth 1
 > ```

+## Hyprland

+Hyprland is currently my main window manager, because of that, this is the most up-to-date and functional option out of the three

+## Tofi

+If you're using the tofi launcher, make sure to create the folder in .config/tofi and put my file in that folder

 ## i3

 My i3 config is about to change as i am switching distros and will most likely use Sway in the future.